AJFaraday/smiff_music/docs/technical/add_action.md

 end
 ```

+args will always be a hash, containing variables named as per the variables attribute in the message definition with values taken from the input regex mask.

 This should return a hash which defines how it interacts with the terminal.
 It should have these attriutes

 | attribute | value | meaning |